-Page 4 of the Application Plan (Attachment 3) shows the proposed layout and blocks of the development.
-The Application Plan identifies the two (2) blocks in the development which are described on Page 1 of the narrative (Attachment 7) and regulated in the COD, including the Table of Uses for each block on Pages 1 and 2 of the COD.
-A minimum of 16 and a maximum of 46 units are proposed.
-A minimum of 0 square feet and a maximum of 5,000 square feet (or 10,000 if at least 5,000 square feet is specifically for office use) are proposed.
-Staff recommends the applicant revise the Code of Development to include a minimum square footage for non-residential uses, to comply with the mixture of uses requirement in the Neighborhood Model District (18-20.8).
-The applicant may also apply for a special exception to waive this requirement per 18-20.8(b).
-This recommendation is included as item number six (6) in the 'Recommendation' section of this staff report.
+Page 4 of the Application Plan (Attachment A3) shows the proposed layout and blocks of the development.
+The Application Plan identifies the two (2) blocks in the development which are described on Page 1 of the narrative (Attachment A7) and regulated in the COD, including the Table of Uses for each block on Pages 1 and 2 of the COD.
+A minimum of 11 and a maximum of 28 units are proposed.
+A minimum of 500 square feet and a maximum of 6,000 square feet of non-residential uses are proposed.

-The specific blocks, per the Code of Development (Attachment 2), are described as follows:
+The specific blocks, per the Code of Development (Attachment A2), are described as follows:

 Block 1: Block 1 will serve as the mixed-use and more intensive use block.
-It allows for a mixture of uses, with up to 5,000 square feet of non-residential uses (or 10,000 if at least 5,000 square feet is specifically for office use) and between eight (8) and 32 multifamily units.
+It allows for a mixture of uses, with up to 6,000 square feet of non-residential uses and between three (3) and fourteen residential units.
 The ultimate mixture of uses and number of units will depend on market demands.
-The uses are intended to reflect the Neighborhood/Community/Regional Retail, General Commercial Service, and Office/R+D/Flex uses described in the Places29 Master Plan.
+The limited permitted uses are intended to reflect the Neighborhood/Community/Regional Retail and Office/R+D/Flex uses described in the Places29 Master Plan.
 These uses are consistent with the secondary uses called for in the Urban Density Residential designation (retail, commercial, office and institutional).
-This block contains an outdoor plaza and dog park.
+This block contains a courtyard with outdoor seating.
 It fronts on Rio Road and continues the extension of the multi-use path.

 Block 2: Block 2 is entirely residential with between eight (8) and 14 single-family attached and/or detached units.
-This block contains a central green area and an additional dog park.
+This block contains a central green area and a dog park.

 The applicant has also submitted a request for a private street and a request for a variation or exception to the requirements for curb and gutter, sidewalks and planting strips in order to provide amenity-oriented lots in Block 2.
 These requests in an NMD zoning district must be approved by the Commission.
-Staff recommends approval of these requests, as outlined in Attachment 5.
+Staff recommends approval of these requests, as outlined in Attachment A5.